-Naxos ferries connect Cyclades Islands with Greece, Dodecanese Islands & Crete with crossings available to Paros, Schinoussa, Thira, Katapola, Aegiali, Donoussa, Ios, Iraklia, Koufonissi, Mykonos, Tinos, Andros, Syros, Milos, Folegandros, Sifnos & Sikinos (in Cyclades Islands), Piraeus & Rafina (in Greece), Astypalea (in Dodecanese Islands) & Heraklion (in Crete).
+Naxos ferries connect Cyclades Islands with Greece, Dodecanese Islands, Crete & Aegean Islands with crossings available to Paros, Schinoussa, Thira, Anafi, Katapola, Aegiali, Donoussa, Ios, Iraklia, Koufonissi, Mykonos, Tinos, Andros, Syros, Milos, Folegandros, Sifnos, Sikinos, Kimolos & Kythnos (in Cyclades Islands), Piraeus, Rafina & Kavala (in Greece), Astypalea & Patmos (in Dodecanese Islands), Heraklion (in Crete) & Chios, Fournoi & Limnos (in Aegean Islands).
 Sailings from Naxos are operated by numerous ferry companies.

 Naxos is a Greek island, the largest island in the Cyclades island group in the Aegean and was the centre of archaic Cycladic culture.